Blockstream/satellite/doc/frequency.md

 ## L-band Frequencies

-Next, the table that follows summarizes the L-band frequencies to be used in each region based on the typical local oscillator (LO) frequencies:
+Next, the following table summarizes the L-band frequencies to be used in each region based on the typical LNB local oscillator (LO) frequencies:

 | LO Frequency        | 5150 MHz    | 9750 MHz    | 10600 MHz    | 10750 MHz    |
 |---------------------|-------------|-------------|--------------|--------------|